testillano/h2agent/README.md

 ###### PriorityMatchingRegex

-No additional arguments are required.
+Arguments `rgx`and `fmt` are not used here, so not allowed (to enforce user experience).
 This identification algorithm relies in the original provision order to match the receptions and reach the first valid occurrence.
 For example, consider 3 provision operations which are provided sequentially in the following order:

 1. `ctrl/v2/id-55500[0-9]{4}/ts-[0-9]{10}`
 2. `ctrl/v2/id-5551122[0-9]{2}/ts-[0-9]{10}`